cyberbotics/webots-doc/guide/the-user-interface.md

 The **File** menu allows you to perform usual file operations: loading, saving, etc.

-- The **New World** menu item (and button) opens a new world in the simulation window containing only an `ElevationGrid`, displayed as a chessboard of 10 x 10 squares on a surface of 1 m x 1 m.
+- The **New World** menu item (and button) opens a new world in the simulation window containing only an [ElevationGrid](../reference/elevationgrid.md), displayed as a chessboard of 10 x 10 squares on a surface of 1 m x 1 m.

 - ![](images/open-button.png =26x26) The **Open World...** menu item (and button) opens a file selection dialog that allows you to choose a ".wbt" file to load.